Watch the video version:

 Getting the first partners on board and expanding the channel to give you sufficient market coverage across many countries, is complicated.

-Moving into new countries and building the channel from scratch where there is a culture you’re not familiar with, a new language, with a new set of competitors, that’s challenging.
+Moving into new countries and building the channel from scratch there is a culture you’re not familiar with, in a new language, with a new set of competitors, that’s challenging.

 But once you get the momentum, once you have that channel in place, then it’s not more complicated than managing a big organization.

-Because the situation is that, let’s say that you have a thousand channel partners or even just a hundred, and each of these channel partners, they employ ten people.
+Because the situation is that, let’s say that you have a thousand channel partners or even just a hundred, and each of these channel partners employ ten people.
 That’s a thousand people in your channel dealing with your product.